karissa/studies/dat-1.0/questions.md

 3) What role do you take on in the team?

-4) How do you send your teammates data?
+4) How do you send other people your data and code?

+5) What problems have you had trying to get data and code to someone else?

-5) Do you ever move code to a production machine, like a super computer or AWS instance?
+6) Do you ever move code and data to a super computer or AWS instance?
 How do you do that?

-6) What problems have you had trying to get data and code to someone else (or somewhere else)?
+7) What problems have you had trying to get data and code to another computer?

-7) Have you ever tried to teach someone how to do this?
+8) Have you ever tried to teach someone how to do this?
 How did that go?

-8) Git familiarity and problems.
+9) Git familiarity and problems.
 If no mention of Git:
   - Have you tried to use git?
   - What stops you from using git to collaborate?